San Diego Open (tennis)

-The San Diego Open is an annual professional tennis tournament on the ATP Challenger Tour, held in San Diego, California.
-The tournament was founded in 1971.
-It is held at the Barnes Tennis Center.
-In 2025 it returned as an ATP Challenger 100 event when the WTA 500 event was cancelled.
+The Better Buzz Coffee San Diego Open is an annual professional tennis tournament on the ATP Challenger Tour and ITF Womens Circuit, held in San Diego, California, at the Barnes Tennis Center.
+Since 2025, it is an ATP Challenger 100 event when the WTA 500 event was cancelled.
+Since 2026 it is also an ITF W100 tournament.

 ATP tournament history

-The San Diego Open was an ATP 250 tournament held at the Barnes Tennis Center in San Diego, California.
+The San Diego Open was an ATP 250 tournament from 2021 until 2022.
 In August 2021, after the cancellation of the Asia Swing due to the COVID-19 pandemic, the Barnes Tennis Center was allocated a two-year 250 tournament license.
 Prior to that, it was exclusively a WTA event which was last held as a WTA Challenger in 2015 in Carlsbad, California.

-Daniel Vallverdu took on the position of managing director, Ryan Redondo was named the tournament director and Billie Jean King accepted the role of honorary tournament chairman.
+Billie Jean King accepted the role of honorary tournament chairperson.
+Daniel Vallverdú took on the position of managing director.
+Ryan Redondo was named the tournament director.

+In 2022, with the Asia swing still cancelled due to COVID, Vallverdú again instigated the collaboration between the ATP and the San Diego Barnes Tennis Centre which was then allocated a second one year 250 tournament license to be held post US Open 17–25 September.
+Vallverdú again took on the position of Managing Director.

 With the ATP Tour returning to China in 2023, the tournament's men's event ceased.
-In its place an ATP Challenger Tour 100 event was introduced in 2025.
+In its place an ATP Challenger Tour 100 event was introduced in 2025 as the Better Buzz Coffee Roasters San Diego Open,at the same location in San Diego.